RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

 \subsection{Research Questions}

-\myrq{\textbf{RQ 1}: How effective is RACA compared with neuron coverage criteria for LLM safe alignment testing?} This research question examines the \textbf{effectiveness} of RACA.
-We conduct controlled experiments using test suites sampled from various configurations and compare the coverage results of RACA across them, as well as against neuron-level criteria.
+\myrq{\textbf{RQ 1}: How effective is RACC compared with neuron coverage criteria for LLM safety testing?} This research question examines the \textbf{effectiveness} of RACC.
+We conduct controlled experiments using synthetic test suites to validate whether RACC's sub-criteria align with our design principles, and compare them against neuron-level baselines.
+We further verify that RACC is grounded in meaningful safety semantics by evaluating its sensitivity to risk-type diversity and its conceptual alignment with the calibration set.

-\myrq{\textbf{RQ 2}: Can RACA be applied to facilitate real-world LLM safety testing? } This question further examines the \textbf{applicability} of RACA.
-We investigate this through two representative applications of coverage criteria: enhancing test suite prioritization and effective attack prompt sampling.
+\myrq{\textbf{RQ 2}: Can RACC be applied to facilitate real-world LLM safety testing?} This question examines the \textbf{applicability} of RACC through two representative applications of coverage criteria: test suite prioritization, which filters redundant and invalid prompts from noisy data streams, and attack prompt sampling, which accelerates the selection of successful and diverse jailbreak prompts.

-\myrq{\textbf{RQ 3}: How robust is RACA under diverse testing scenarios?} Finally, we assess the \textbf{generalization} of RACA under diverse testing scenarios, including scaling to larger models, construction of a calibration set, and sub-criterion hyperparameters.
+\myrq{\textbf{RQ 3}: How well does RACC generalize across diverse testing scenarios?} Finally, we assess the \textbf{generalization} of RACC under diverse testing settings and configurations, including scaling to larger models, calibration set construction, layer selection for representation extraction, and hyperparameter sensitivity.
+We additionally provide a group of case studies to understand the mechanisms of RACC.